softwarepub/hermes/docs/source/dev/data_model.md

 ### Working with the `hermes` data model in plugins

 > **Goal**
-> Understand how plugins access and interact with the `hermes` data model.
+> Understand how plugins access the `hermes` data model and interact with it.

-`hermes` aims to hide as much of the data model as possible behind a public API to avoid that plugin developers have to deal with the complexities and intricacies of JSON-LD.
+`hermes` aims to hide as much of the data model as possible behind a public API to avoid that plugin developers have to deal with some of the more complex features of JSON-LD.

 #### Model instances in different types of plugin